Tudat/tudat/_sources/tutorials/tudatFeatures/propagationSetup/propagatorSettings.rst.txt

    Base class from which the other settings classes described below are derived.

+.. class:: SingleArcPropagatorSettings

+   Derived class of :PropagatorSettings:`PropagatorSettings`.
+Base class from which the other single-arc settings classes described below are derived.
+Settings object for a specific type (e.g. translational, rotational, etc.) are always derived from this class.
+A list of single-arc settings may be passed to a :literal:`MultiArcPropagatorSettings` for multi-arc propagation.

 .. class:: TranslationalStatePropagatorSettings

     This class implements the framework required to propagate the translation state of a body.
 The constructor of this derived class is overloaded allowing two types of termination conditions: